 Our volunteers are reliable, passionate and warm.
 Most have studied an arts or humanities subject at university or have worked in the creative industries for over four years.
 We match mentor pairs based on their shared interests, experiences and geographical location.

-• Who's it for?
-People who are happy to be paired with a 16-18 year old for a 12-month period, meeting once a month from January each year (normally in-person) in Manchester, Merseyside, London and Brighton.
+- Who's it for?
+People who are happy to be paired with a 16-18 year old for a 12-month period, meeting once a month from January each year (normally in-person) in Manchester, Merseyside, and London.
 Occasionally we will pair young people with mentors remotely, and we are hoping to expand into new regions, so you can absolutely sign up in advance of us working in your region.

 Mentor traits